dotBunny/GDX/.docfx/manual/features/visual-scripting.md

 # Visual Scripting Support

-## Disclaimer
+> [!WARNING]
-There is an inherent inefficiency in utilizing visual scripting; in most cases, hand-crafted code will outperform generated code.
+> There is an inherent inefficiency in utilizing visual scripting; in most cases, hand-crafted code will outperform generated code.
 While `GDX` operates on the principle of performance first, this does not preclude the idea of providing performant nodes for visual scripting graphs.

 ## Adding GDX To Visual Scripting
 An assembly and its types need to be added to the unit list configuration of Visual Scripting to be usable.
 By default, this is a manual process available in the `Visual Scripting` section of the **Project Settings**.
 To speed this process up a bit and generally create a much nicer workflow, `GDX` provides a shortcutted workflow.